The Ultimate RISC

 Paul Frenger wrote published a paper in ACM Sigplan Notices 35, 2 (Feb 2000) entitled "The Ultimate RISC: A Zero-Instruction Computer"; that paper had nothing at all to do with the work discussed here.

-Some time after I wrote all of the above, I realized that a far simpler but far slower Ultimate RISC is possible.
+Some years after I wrote the Ultimate RISC paper, I realized that a far simpler but far slower Ultimate RISC is possible.
 My notes on this idea are dated 7 May 2003.

 The idea is to replace the ALU with a very simple accumulator, where the address of the accumulator is 111111111111xxxx16, which is to say, only the top 12 bits of the accumulator address matter.
 The bottom 4 bits are used to determine which 4-bit fields of the accumulator are to be written or read.